John Ratzenberger: Cheers

 Ratzenberger played mail carrier Cliff Clavin on the sitcom Cheers.
 As an improv artist, he asked the producers if they had written a bar know-it-all character; the producers decided it was a great idea, and the character of Cliff Clavin was born.
 Ratzenberger also came up with the idea for Cliff's trademark white socks, which he wore as a tribute to French comedian Jacques Tati.
 Cliff became known for his outlandish stories, trivia, and his trademarked (and oft repeated), "It's a little known fact..."
 Cliff and Norm, the primary customer characters of the iconic bar, Cheers, played buddies who met at Cheers to talk about the day or nothing in particular.
 Ratzenberger was nominated for an Emmy Award for Outstanding Supporting Actor in a Comedy Series in 1985 and again in 1986.
 Ratzenberger provided the voice for an animated version of Cliff on The Simpsons sixth-season episode "Fear of Flying".
 He also played the role in the short-lived spin-off The Tortellis and in an episode of Wings, which was made by the same creators.

-Pixar
+Voice work

+Ratzenberger has contributed voice work for several animated projects, most notably Pixar productions.

-John Ratzenberger has had a voice role in each of Pixar's first 22 films.
+Ratzenberger has voiced characters in 24 Pixar films.
 His roles include: